connortarpey/google-cybersecurity-cert-analyzing-network-security/README.md

 Respond to contain, neutralize, and analyze security incidents; implement improvements to the security process.

 Recover affected systems to normal operation and restore systems data and/or assets that have been affected by an incident.

-Step-By-Step Instructions

-Follow the instructions and fill in the sections to complete the activity.
-Then, go to the next course item to compare your work to a completed exemplar.